artur-romanenko/dotnet-core-di-named-registrations/README.md

-# dotnet-core-di-named-registrations-demo
+# DI named registrations in .NET Core
 Microsoft.Extensions.DependencyInjection does not support named or keyed registrations.
-See this repo for alternative solutions
+See this repo for alternative solutions.